 For Black History Month, we will be sharing the three scenes that were written by our commissioned writers.

-This week's script is by Lorna French.
+Our next script is by Lorna French.
 Lorna won the Alfred Fagon Award in 2006 for her play Safe House.
 She was writer-in-residence at New Wolsey Theatre, Ipswich in 2008-09, and she co-wrote These Four Streets for Birmingham Rep. She has also written for Silver Street (BBC Asian Network).

-Our first script is from May Sumbwanyambe.
+Another of our Investigate Day scripts is from May Sumbwanyambe.
 May is an award-winning playwright who is currently writing new stage plays, radio plays, operas and musicals on commission to The National Theatre of Scotland, Theatre Royal Stratford East and the BBC.
 In the summer of 2016 (May 2nd – May 28th) May’s play After Independence was produced by Papatango Theatre Company at the Arcola Theatre in London.